-They don't understand my car, though.
-It is a traveling health agent office and has been for years, now.
+My children don't understand my car, though.
+It is a traveling health agent office and has been for many years, now.
 I sometimes wonder, "Is it really my car?"
-My stuff has to come out of the car in order for me to go to the transfer station (aka "dump").
+For me to go someplace such as the recycling center, my health agent stuff must be removed from the car.
 It needs to be hauled in to the house when I travel and then hauled back into my car when I return.
-I'm used to it but I'm ready to turn over a new leaf, or turn in my traveling office for an actual, personal use vehicle and leave most of my gear in the office!
-Really; I'm taking steps!
+I'm used to it, but I'd love to turn in my traveling office for an actual, personal use vehicle and leave most of my gear in the office.

-I began to make room in the office just last week and put some thought into what I needed with me at all times and what could be centralized.
+I began to make room in the office recently and put some thought into what I needed with me always and what could be centralized.
 The clipboards for housing, kitchens and perc tests could be stored and brought out to the car as needed.
 The same goes for the accompanying bags.
-The pull tie container with rain jacket, waterproof pants, gloves, shirt and socks: that has to stay.
+The container with rain jacket, waterproof pants, gloves, shirt and socks: that must stay.
 Ditto for my rubber boots and "Public Health" overcoat.
-I never know when I'll need my carbon copy notices for site visits.
-Some of those need to stay in the car.
-Finally, my small cross shoulder bag for the "unusual home inspection" will stay.
-It has spaces for small notebook and pen, flashlight, gloves, mask, disposable booties and even a disposable lightweight suit.
+I also need some carbon copy notices for site visits.
+Finally, my small shoulder bag for the "unusual home inspection" will stay.
+It has spaces for a small notebook and pen, flashlight, gloves, mask, disposable booties and even a disposable lightweight suit.

-I was glad I had that stuff, too, when I recently received a call from dispatch.
-If I get a call and it's a house, it usually means that I need to make decisions about the health and safety of the occupants' environment.
+I was glad I had that stuff, too, when I received a weekend call from dispatch.
+If I get a call regarding a house, it usually means that I need to make decisions about the health and safety of the occupants' environment.
 That means I need to be aware of my own health and safety when I make that visit.
 At home, I changed into washable, durable pants, jacket and shoes.
-When I arrived at the site and asked a few questions, how relieved I was that I could turn to the red bag and pull out gloves and especially those disposable shoe covers!
+When I arrived at the site and asked a few questions, I was relieved that I could turn to the red bag and pull out gloves and especially those disposable shoe covers!
 I could have donned my trusty rubber boots but why go home and wash off my boots when I can dispose of a thin covering instead?
 I have enough in my car without adding germs to it!

 Under the car seats you can always find a few trash bags and small plastic bags.
-The trash bags have come in handy for packing up a dead fox or raccoon, shot by the police for suspected rabies cases and the small bags for disposing of my used gloves, mask and wipes, etc.
+The trash bags have come in handy for packing up a dead fox or raccoon, shot by the police as a suspected rabies case and the plastic bags for disposing of my used gloves, mask and wipes.

 So, I walked toward the house feeling somewhat prepared.
-I even brought with me one of those plastic bags for the shoe covers and gloves and carefully placed it over the picket of a mini edging fence.
+I even brought with me one of those plastic bags for the shoe covers and gloves and carefully placed it over the picket of the fence.
 Nothing prepared me for what I witnessed inside but that's a story for another time!
 Suffice it to say that I guess it's a good thing I am not squeamish.
-Actually, I couldn't do the job if I was!